Standard Operating Procedures for NRC's Research Ethics Board

 2. The NRC Scientific Manager:

-The management of each NRC portfolio and program shall identify the appropriate person(s) for this responsibility.
-For NRC laboratory research, the relevant portfolio Research Director would normally fill this role.
+The management of each NRC research centre and program shall identify the appropriate person(s) for this responsibility.
+For NRC laboratory research, the relevant centre's Research Director would normally fill this role.
 For NRC-IRAP projects, the Lead ITA would normally fill this role.

-This signature certifies, on behalf of the portfolio or program, that:
+This signature certifies, on behalf of the centre or program, that:

 - The proposed research has been assessed by NRC's scientific review processes and has been found to meet NRC's scientific standards;

-- The safety of the proposed research has been evaluated and the risk to human participants meets the portfolio or program's standards;
+- The safety of the proposed research has been evaluated and the risk to human participants meets the centre or program's standards;

 - The study team is competent to carry out the research in accordance with high standards of science and ethics; and